code-cyber-arch/LeetCode-CyberProgrammer-v1/Add_Search_Word_Data_structure_design/README.md

-# Add and Search Word - Data structure design - Explain in relation to cybersecurity
+# Add and Search Word - Data structure design

 This code implements a dictionary data structure that allows adding words and searching for words with wildcard characters ('.').
 While this specific implementation may not have a direct cybersecurity application, understanding and implementing data structures like tries can be relevant in cybersecurity for various reasons: